After reviewing the information on this page:

 - crime prevention

 - university police law enforcement authority

 - fire safety polices

-- disciplinary procedures and other matters of importance related to security on campus
+- other matters of importance related to security on campus

-The report also contains information about fire statistics in MU Residence Halls and crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by MU; and on public property within, or immediately adjacent to and accessible from the campus.
+The report also contains information about fire statistics in Marshall University residence halls and crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in off-campus buildings or property owned or controlled by Marshall; and on public property within, or immediately adjacent to and accessible from the campus.
 This information is required by law and is provided by Marshall University.